abdulghanisheikh/abdulghanisheikh/README.md

 # 💫 About Me:
 Web Developer with experience in designing and developing full-stack applications.
 Proficient in backend<br>technologies such as Node.js, Express, MongoDB, JavaScript and Java, and frontend technologies including React,<br>TailwindCSS, Motion, HTML5, and CSS3, with end-to-end development exposure.
-Skilled in RESTful API<br>development, authentication and authorization and database integration with MongoDB and I’m eager to work on<br>cutting-edge technologies in web development.
+Skilled in RESTful API<br>development, JWT Auth and database integration with MongoDB and I’m eager to work on<br>cutting-edge technologies in web development.

 ## 🌐 Socials: